hirrolot/metalang99/README.md

 ## Publications

+ - [_What’s the Point of the C Preprocessor, Actually?_] by Hirrolot.
  - [_Macros on Steroids, Or: How Can Pure C Benefit From Metaprogramming_](https://hirrolot.github.io/posts/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.html) by Hirrolot.
  - [_Extend Your Language, Don’t Alter It_](https://hirrolot.github.io/posts/extend-your-language-dont-alter-it.html) by Hirrolot.

+[_What’s the Point of the C Preprocessor, Actually?_]: https://hirrolot.github.io/posts/whats-the-point-of-the-c-preprocessor-actually.html

 ## Idioms